Deep South Antarctica

 By the time you awaken, you are passing Cape Horn, heading out into the legendary Drake Passage.
 When Francis Drake was blown helplessly past the Cape into open sea, he had no idea that he had entered a 600-mile-wide channel that separates South America from the Antarctic Peninsula.
 But based on his experience, he would not have been surprised to learn that these waters would one day bear an ominous reputation.
 All the wind and waves of the Southern Ocean roll through the gap as they encircle the Antarctic Continent—and assure its isolation.

-As we make the fabled crossing, escorted by flurries of Pintado Petrels and aided by the Silver Explorer’s excellent stabilizers, we will encounter the Antarctic Convergence, marking the zone where the frigid seawater emanating from the Antarctic ice meets the relatively warm sub-Antarctic water.
+As we make the fabled crossing, escorted by flurries of Pintado Petrels and aided by the Silver Endeavour’s excellent stabilizers, we will encounter the Antarctic Convergence, marking the zone where the frigid seawater emanating from the Antarctic ice meets the relatively warm sub-Antarctic water.

 The Convergence is the ecological boundary of the Antarctic, and the waters beyond it are among the most productive on Earth.
 The residents of the South will make themselves known: White-chinned Petrels, Southern Fulmars, Wilson’s Storm-petrels, various whales, and the largest flying bird on Earth, the majestic Wandering Albatross.
 Between enlightening lectures, spend time on deck with your naturalists as the Antarctic surrounds you.